crypdex/slate/source/includes/_standard-relayer.md

 Crypdex supports the 0x's [Standard Relayer API v0](https://github.com/0xProject/standard-relayer-api/blob/master/http/v0.md).
 Developers may find more detailed information and interactions in our standard REST API.

+**The Standard Relayer API is currently deployed on Kovan.
+Crypdex will deploy to Mainnet shortly.**

 ## General Information

 ### Pagination